FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 [@goerickePigmentsProchlorococcusMarinus1992] allowing *P. marinus* to efficiently harvest blue light in the 400 nm to 500 nm range [@morelAvailableUsableStored1978] prevailing in deep ocean habitats, where only blue spectral wavelengths prevail [@holtropVibrationalModesWater2021].
 In *P. marinus* small cell diameters, from 0.5 to 0.7 µm [@chisholmProchlorococcusMarinusNov1992], and simple cell structures, minimize the complication of pigment package effect or intracellular self-shading [@morelProchlorococcusSynechococcusComparative1993].
-Given the different spectral light regimes typical of the niches of different ecotypes, expressing growth rates in terms of cumulative diel absorbed PUR might simplify different photoperiods, spectral bands, and PAR levels into a common parameter, making growth response comparisons across strains and different oxygen levels more accessible.
-We also aimed to detect whether growth responses are driven simply by cumulative diel absorbed PUR, or whether specific photoperiods, spectral bands or PAR levels have independent, albeit interacting, effects on growth.
+Given the different spectral light regimes typical of the niches of different ecotypes, expressing growth rates in terms of cumulative diel PUR might simplify different photoperiods, spectral bands, and PAR levels into a common parameter, making growth response comparisons across strains and different oxygen levels more accessible.
+We also aimed to detect whether growth responses are driven simply by cumulative diel PUR, or whether specific photoperiods, spectral bands or PAR levels have independent, albeit interacting, effects on growth.

 We discuss our findings in relation to analyses of genomic sequences CITATIONS across clades of *P. marinus*, showing that differences in the presence of genes encoding oxygen-dependent enzymes, and DNA repair enzymes, can help explain differential growth responses of strains under the matrix of light and [O~2~].